netlify-labs/cache-key-variations/README.md

 These instructions, together with the request URL, will define the cache key which Netlify uses to uniquely identify a cached object in our CDN.

 Here’s an example of a Function that supports the product catalog for an e-commerce site, and will be cached on Netlify Edge.
-Its cache-key will vary depending on:
+Its cache key will vary depending on:
 - where the client is located (so different countries can have different product offerings)
-- the `productType` requested on the incoming request URL query parameter (so other query parameters such as `_utm` or session identifiers for analytics don't affect the cache hit-rate for this content)
+- the `productType` requested on the incoming request URL query parameter (so other query parameters such as `_utm` or session identifiers for analytics don't affect the cache hit rate for this content)

 ```jsx
 import type { Handler, HandlerEvent, HandlerContext } from "@netlify/functions";